 Hi friend!
 I hope you’ve been having a splendid week.
 It’s been a pretty full week for me, work-wise, which I absolutely love!
 And yesterday I started a functional fitness and yoga flow class, which totally kicked my ass.
 If you’ve read this post or this post you know how much I dislike working out in a gym; however, those workouts were usually intended for the sake of vanity and were mind-numbingly repetitive and ineffective at creating real strength and endurance.

-Though I do yoga 4 to 7 times a week, I was finding that my cardio was a little… lacking.
+Though I do yoga several times a week, I was finding that my cardio was a little… lacking.
 As in I went to jog down by the river and was winded pretty quickly.
 Yikes!
 So one of the awesome teachers at the studio is offering this Fit & Flow class for the month of June so I signed up and had my first class yesterday.
 Let’s just say that I was already feeling it during the warm up, but I powered through and today I’m feeling nice and sore… which means soon I’ll feel super strong, right?

 Anyway, with all this fitness and work coming at me from every angle I decided it was time to treat ma self with some sweet delights in the form of a mini molasses cake.
 Full disclosure, when I started playing around with this recipe it was intended to be muffins, but in a sort of happy accident it turned into these delicious, frostable cakes.
 Sometimes kitchen mishaps really pay off, so don’t be afraid to get dirty and make mistakes!